seanbollin/ocaml-fnf/PITCHME.md

 ### Programming language ML and the Hindley-Milner type system

-<p>ML influenced Clojure, Coq, Cyclone, C++, Elm, F#, F*, Haskell, Idris, Miranda, Nemerle, OCaml, Opa, Erlang, Rust, Scala.</p>
+<p style="font-size: 32px;">ML influenced Clojure, Coq, Cyclone, C++, Elm, F#, F*, Haskell, Idris, Miranda, Nemerle, OCaml, Opa, Erlang, Rust, Scala.</p>

-<p>From Wikipedia:</p>
+<p style="font-size: 32px;">From Wikipedia:</p>

-<p>"Among HM's more notable properties are its completeness and its ability to infer the most general type of a given program without programmer-supplied type annotations or other hints.
+<p style="font-size: 32px;">"Among HM's more notable properties are its completeness and its ability to infer the most general type of a given program without programmer-supplied type annotations or other hints.
 Algorithm W is an efficient type inference method that performs in almost linear time with respect to the size of the source, making it practically useful to type large programs."</p>

-<p>Compiles to native code or byte code that can be interpreted.</p>
+<p style="font-size: 32px;">Compiles to native code or byte code that can be interpreted.</p>

 ---